Beveridgean Unemployment Gap: Beveridgean model of the labor market

-We assume that social welfare is given by a function $\Wc(n,u,v)$, where $n$ is the employment rate, $u$ is the unemployment rate, and $v$ is the vacancy rate.
-The function $\Wc$ is differentiable and strictly increasing in $n$.
-The effects of unemployment and vacancies on welfare are given by the following two statistics, which play a key role in calculating the unemployment gap:
+\begin{assumption} Flow social welfare is a function of the employment rate, unemployment rate, and vacancy rate, denoted $\Wc(n,u,v)$.
+The function $\Wc$ is differentiable, strictly increasing in $n$, strictly decreasing in $v$, and less increasing in $u$ than $n$ (so $\pdx{\Wc}{u}<\pdx{\Wc}{n}$).
+As a result, the alternate welfare function $\W(u,v) = \Wc(1-u,u,v)$ is strictly decreasing in $u$ and $v$.
+Furthermore, the function $\W$ is quasiconcave.\end{assumption}

+Employed workers contribute to social welfare through market production, which is why $\pdx{\Wc}{n}>0$.
+Unemployed workers contribute to social welfare through home production and recreation \cp{AHK13}; this contribution is diminished if people suffer psychic pain from being unemployed \cp{Br15,HKL21}.
+However, unemployed workers contribute less to welfare than employed workers, so $\pdx{\Wc}{u}<\pdx{\Wc}{n}$.
+Vacancies reduce social welfare because to fill a vacancy, labor and other resources must be diverted from market production toward recruiting.

+The alternate welfare function $\W(u,v)$ is obtained from the welfare function $\Wc(n,u,v)$ by substituting the employment rate $n$ by $1-u$.
+The property that the alternate welfare function decreases with the unemployment and vacancy rates captures the welfare costs of unemployment and vacancies.
+We assume that the alternate welfare function is quasiconcave to ensure that the social planner's problem is well behaved.